 Grant permissions to the account that will interact with Artifact Registry.

 Changed: Authenticate to the repository.
-If you use the credential helper in Cloud SDK, you must specify the hosts that you want to add to your Docker client configuration.
+If you use the credential helper in gcloud CLI, you must specify the hosts that you want to add to your Docker client configuration.
 For example, this command adds the host

 The following example command is the same as the Container Registry example, but uses an Artifact Registry repository path for the image.